Tridens chicomendesi

-Tridens chicomendesi is a species of catfish in the family Trichomycteridae, found in Brazil.
+Tridens chicomendesi is a species of freshwater ray-finned fishes belonging to the family Trichomycteridae, the pencil and parasitic catfishes, and the subfamily Tridentinae, the pygmy pencil catfishes.
+This catfish is found in Brazil.
 It was first described in 2023, with another species, T. vitreus.

 Description

-Like the species T. vitreus, T. chicomendesi is mainly classified based off the fins and vertebrae.
+Like the species T. vitreus, T. chicomendesi is mainly classified based on the fins and vertebrae.